dom-schulz/loan-predictor/README.md

-# Lending Club Loan Default Prediction Model
+# Lending Club Loan Default Prediction Model (3/31/25)

-This project implements a machine learning model to predict loan defaults using the Lending Club dataset.
+This small side project implements a machine learning model to predict loan defaults using the Lending Club dataset.
 The model helps lenders assess the risk of potential loan defaults by analyzing various loan and borrower characteristics.

+Lending Club is one of the world's largest online lending marketplaces, connecting borrowers with investors.
+The platform uses technology to streamline the lending process, offering competitive rates based on creditworthiness while providing investors with opportunities to earn returns through loan investments.

 ## Project Overview